govcms-training/site-builder/contributing.md

 ## Overview and basics

 * The source code for this manual is hosted on Github and uses a service called Gitbook for publishing its documentation.
 * The manuals are written using Markdown mark up language.
-* The GovCMS8 Site Building manual is part of the [govcms-training](https://github.com/govcms-training) distribution which also includes the [GovCMS content administration manual](https://github.com/govcms-training/content-admin).
+* The GovCMS Site Building manual is part of the [govcms-training](https://github.com/govcms-training) distribution which also includes the [GovCMS content administration manual](https://github.com/govcms-training/content-admin).
 * Both these manuals share a [public Roadmap](https://github.com/orgs/govcms-training/projects/1) which lists out issues and feature requests on a kanban board.
 * [Click here](https://github.com/govcms-training/site-builder/issues) to view the current issue queue for the GovCMS content administration manual.
 * All contributions must be licensed under [CC BY-SA 3.0 AU](https://creativecommons.org/licenses/by-sa/3.0/au/).

 ## Getting started and prerequisites

 For contributing to the manual, the following is needed to get started:

 * a [GitHub account](https://github.com/join).
 * Some basic knowledge of GitHub.
 Please see [Beginner Github guide](https://guides.github.com/activities/hello-world/) to get started.
 * Some knowledge of Markdown,
   * The following [Markdown Cheatsheet](https://guides.github.com/features/mastering-markdown/) may be helpful.
-  * You can also use a visual WYSIWYG editor for Markdown such as [Stack Edit](https://stackedit.io/app#).
+  * You can also use a visual WYSIWYG editor for Markdown such as [Stack Edit](https://stackedit.io/app).

 ## Gitbook & GitHub integration

 This repo has two branches:

 * `master`: reserved for production only.
 The `master` branch is synced with the [Gitbook page for this manual](https://salsa-digital.gitbook.io/govcms-site-builder/) and is only editable by maintainers of this repo.
   * Any changes merged in to `master` will automatically be reflected on Gitbook.
 * `develop`: the default branch used for development and content changes.

 ## How to contribute